Template should not be defined redundantly for a Vue component

 • vue

-This rule applies when template or render function is defined multiple times in different ways for a Vue component.
+This rule applies when the template or render function is defined multiple times in different ways for a Vue component.

 It can be applied to the following cases: